-The coronavirus pandemic and subsequent lockdowns brought challenging times for the hospitality industry as a whole.
-Hotels, especially, faced unique problems as they were closed for months.
-In fact, research from PwC forecasts that the hotel industry is unlikely to reach pre-pandemic levels until at least Q4 2022.
+In fact, research from PwC forecasts that the hotel industry is unlikely to reach pre-pandemic levels until at least Q4 2023.

 What were the biggest challenges?

-He said: “Usually, we would have a steady summer season with business travellers making up most of the bookings the rest of the year.
-This year there was a lockdown, and holiday travellers were few and far between.
-Business travellers were not coming in at all.”
+The owner told us: “Usually, we would have a steady summer season with business travellers making up most of the bookings the rest of the year.
+This year with the economic slowdown, business travellers were not coming in at all.”